pydanny/pydanny.github.com/posts2013/2013-01-23-beginners-guide-pycon-part-ii.rst

 This slot is going to be hard because all three beginner talks are things you don't want to miss!

 * `Loop like a native: while, for, iterators, generators`_ (Ned Batchelder) - One of the really awesome features of Python is that you can write custom looping classes.
 Factor in generators and you'll be amazed by one of Python's most powerful features.
 * `Visualizing Github, Part I: Data to Information`_ (Dana Bauer, Idan Gazit) - How can you go wrong with visualizing GitHub data using Python?
+This first part of the talk is on gathering and processing of data.
 * `Encapsulation with descriptors`_ (Luciano Ramalho) - Python has no private fields, but the property decorator lets you replace public attributes with getters and setters without breaking client code.
 It's amazing what Python can do when you delve into it's subtleties!

 .. _`Loop like a native: while, for, iterators, generators`: https://us.pycon.org/2013/schedule/presentation/76/